halbs13/Dynamics-NAV-Labour-Hire/au-labour-view-customer-history.md

-# How to: view Customer History
+# How to view Customer History

 ## Introduction